 Economic downturns may exacerbate some of the other risks that affect our business, results of operations and financial condition.
 A tighter credit market for consumer, business, and service provider spending may have several adverse effects, including reduced demand for our products, increased price competition or deferment of purchases and orders by our customers.
-Additional effects may include increased demand for customer finance, difficulties in collection of accounts receivable and increased risk of counterparty failures.
+Additional effects may include increased demand for customer finance, difficulties in collection of accounts receivable, higher overhead costs as a percentage of revenue and higher interest expense, risk of supply constraints, risk of excess and obsolete inventories, risk of excess facilities and manufacturing capacity and increased risk of counterparty failures.